qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.2.x.md

 1. **API-key support** - basic authentication with a static API key to prevent unwanted access.
 Previously API keys were only supported in [Qdrant Cloud](https://cloud.qdrant.io/).
 2. **TLS support** -  to use encrypted connections and prevent sniffing/MitM attacks.

+## Release notes

+As usual, [our release notes](https://github.com/qdrant/qdrant/releases/tag/v1.2.0) describe all the changes introduced in the latest version.